Jitter and VoIP: Congestion on the line

 How much time does a data packet need for its "trip” from the sender to the receiver?
 This time is referred to as latency.
 According to ITU-T, the agency responsible for telecommunications standards, latencies of up to 125 milliseconds are acceptable.
 PRTG’s recommendation: Set a threshold for 100 milliseconds.
 You’ll immediately receive an alert if this value is exceeded, allowing you to act quickly before noticeable interruptions or crashes arise.

-Packet loss is often responsible for problems with VoIP.
-Packets can get lost, or arrive as duplicates or in the wrong order.
-PRTG shows all three variations.
-We recommend setting your loss rate threshold at 0%, for just one lost packet can cause an error message or lead to a malfunction.
+Individual packets are often responsible for problems with VoIP.
+Packets can get lost or arrive as duplicates or in the wrong order.
+PRTG lets you identify each of these scenarios.
+We recommend setting your loss rate threshold at 0%, for just one lost packet can generate an error message or lead to a malfunction.

 What is jitter?

 Data packets are transmitted at a certain speed.
 A sender sends packets to a receiver in millisecond intervals.
 Jitter occurs when this interval gets off track, leading to deviations or irregularities in runtime.
 The term "jitter” means fluctuation, oscillation, or a variation in frequency.

 If data packets reach a receiver at irregular intervals, then loopholes emerge.
 As a result, data can no longer be circulated on a continual basis.
 While this may not be a big deal for web or email applications, it can cause interruptions in phone and video calls for companies who use VoIP.
 You’re also likely to encounter glitches at home when running real-time applications such as videos or computer games.